-Sudan military orders 4 detained ministers released
+Report: Sudan military to free 4 ministers detained in coup

 The U.N. chief reiterated his call for the release of former Prime Minister Abdalla Hamdok and other civilians who were arbitrarily detained, she said, adding that the body’s special envoy to Sudan, Volker Perthes, continues to speak to all parties and is in contact with the United States.

-Hadra said the four ministers who are meant to be released are from among the 100 government officials who were arrested during the coup.
+Hadra said the four ministers who are meant to be released are from among the 100 government officials and political leaders who were arrested during the coup.
 Half of them, he said, are believed to be held in Khartoum and the others are scattered across the country’s provinces.

 He said that he has not been able to communicate with his clients or even know their whereabouts until now.
-He said around 25 officials and politicians are facing charges for inciting troops to rebel, which is an apparent reference to a failed coup attempt in September.
+He said around 25 officials and politicians are facing charges for inciting troops to rebel.

 The coup, strongly condemned by the U.S. and the West, has come more than two years after a popular uprising forced the military’s removal of longtime autocrat Omar al-Bashir and his Islamist government in April 2019.
 It has upended the country’s fragile planned transition to democratic rule.

-Hamdok was also detained but released within two days.
-He has since been kept under guarded house arrest but been allowed to meet with U.N. and international diplomats.
+Hamdok, the prime minister, was also detained but released within two days.
+However, he has since been kept under guarded house arrest but been allowed to meet with U.N. and international diplomats as part of mediation efforts.

 Former government officials aren’t the only targets of the arrests, according to opposition members.